 On the left is the AD200 Pro with a round head, white balance set to “daylight” (5500k +10) in lightroom and the Godox V1 on the right.
 The falloff as you can see is pretty much identical with the two heads (even though the bulbs are slightly different inside).
 The AD200 Pro with the Round head starts to get expensive (around £400) but if I’m truly honest, it is more daylight balanced.

-I believe the Godox V1 shoots slightly cooler than the Profoto A1 and this might be a negative.
-However, the colour temperature changes throughout the day so for daylight photographers it might be okay.
+The Godox V1 shoots slightly cooler than the Profoto A1 and this is a huge negative.
+The colour temperature changes throughout the day so for daylight photographers it might be okay.
 If you’re mixing flashes for studio photography, it’s annoying.

 A cloud only has to go overly slightly, you have a morning shoot instead of an evening shoot, the flash hits a coloured door, flooring, etc. and the temperature will change.
 It is highly unlikely you are going to shoot them side-by-side in the real world (outside) but you will notice it for product photography.

-These results are not bad either, they are much better than other flashes mixed with each other but I can personally see a temperature change.
 What’s interesting, important and great about this flash is that despite the fact it shoots slightly cooler — it stays this colour throughout its power range.
 So if you are able to use a CTO gel and daylight balance, you can play with the power and not worry about the colour changing throughout its range.
 This is where the Godox V1 actually beats the Profoto A1 because although the Profoto A1 has a head start, its colour changes throughout the range.
 For outdoor work, I found a 1/8th CTO daylight balanced perfectly.
 For studio work, I could not get it to match with my other heads.